nudupa96/nudupa96/README.md

 Hi!

-I am Nagendra Udupa and currently am a budding Developer
+I am Nagendra Udupa and currently am a budding Web/Software Developer

-Currently I am building some projects!
+I love to build projects and constantly keep learning new things!